-We’re on the verge of an explosion of IoT-related products and services.
+We’re on the verge of an explosion of IoT-related products and services and the security for IoT devices is a concern.
 We all know that the Internet of Things or IoT has started to disrupt consumers, enterprises and governments and is paving the way of an analytical revolution.
 From connected homes and self-driving cars, from smart toasters to smart buildings, soon, we will all be able to connect to any device and control every aspect of life.

 According to American research and advisory firm Gartner, there will be 25 billion Internet-connected things by 2020, and close to $2 trillion of economic benefit globally.
 That’s a lot of IoT devices and the biggest question is, can tech companies secure all these objects from threats?